microsoft/debug-adapter-protocol/specification.md

   indexedVariables?: number;

   /**
    * Optional memory reference for the variable if the variable represents executable code, such as a function pointer.
+This attribute is only required if the client has passed the value true for the 'supportsMemoryReferences' capability of the 'initialize' request.
    */
   memoryReference?: string;
 }